AztecProtocol/engineering-designs/in-progress/8401-proof-timeliness/design.md

 This can be a transaction separate from the submission of their proposed block.

-Doing so grants monopoly rights to the rewards for submitting the proof of epoch `n-1`: if there are block rewards in test token TST, they will be sent to the address that submitted the claim.
+Doing so grants monopoly rights to the rewards for submitting the proof of epoch `n-1`: if there are block rewards in TST, they will be sent to the address that submitted the claim.

 If no claim is submitted, the pending chain is pruned to the tip of the proven chain;
 a caveat is if a proof for epoch `n-1` is submitted during the proof claim phase.